 Final Verdict: –

 Mission Impossible Fallout is not only exhilarating but also a terrific piece of cinema-work.
 It sets up higher stakes for not just its own sequels but any action films that we’d be watching in future as well.
 It’s rare that the 6th film of any franchise can be as good as this is and it’s easily the best film of the series and also one of the best action movies of all time.
 The film surely has its shortcomings but they are infinitely smaller in comparison to those elements that make it wholly great.
-A must-watch indeed for any person who likes movies!
+That’s how you make an action movie folks!